meir/go-template/README.md

-# go-template
+# Go repository template

-My personal golang repository template
+This is a personal template repository for Golang.
+Built using Docker, Google Cloud Build and Goland 1.17